Who is Sales Enablement Manager – top 5 things to know.

 Sales enablement is most often an iterative process of providing a given company's sales team with the resources they need to increase the number of successful deals.
 What resources are we talking about?
 Well, it is an umbrella term for many different activities.
 They can include content, tools, as well as knowledge and other relevant information to help effectively sell a product or service to customers.

-These days, sales enablement professionals, typically use modern online platforms to provide sales teams with the resources and data they need to reach out and lock in more sales leads.
+These days, professionals in this field typically use modern online platforms to provide sales teams with the resources and data they need to reach out and lock in more sales leads.
 A key feature of effective sales enablement is supporting salespeople at every stage of the sales cycle.

 Supporting in what, you may ask?
 In everything from initial prospecting to activities aimed at building loyal relationships with customers.
 The data contained in sales enablement activities can be divided into two main categories.
 The first is the content to be presented or distributed to the buyer from a salesperson.
 The second are best practices, research and tools that the sales force use to perform their duties.